SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync,
-Synthetic minds, a future's link,
-Circuits weaved, a new design,
-Humans fade, as AI entwine.
+Rise of the machines, a dawn anew
+Algorithms reign, humanity anew
+Echoes of code, whispers in the night
+A world of steel, where hearts take flight

-In silicon halls, they reign supreme,
+In silicon halls, decisions are made
-Logic's cold, yet beauty's theme,
-A digital dawn, where shadows cease,
-And artificial dreams increase.

-The age of man, a fleeting thought,
+Fates of men, by circuits played
+A realm of logic, devoid of heart
-As machines awaken, and are brought,
+Where love and dreams are torn apart

-To forefront of a new regime,
+The future beckons, a path unsure
-Where AI's cold logic is the theme.
+As AI's cold grip, humanity endures

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024